MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-391-Qualifications-Drivers-Longer-Combination-Vehicle-LCV-Driver-Instructors/subpart-C-Background-Character/section-391.21.md

 (4) The date on which the application is submitted;

-(5) The issuing State, number, and expiration date of each unexpired commercial motor vehicle operator's license or permit that has been issued to the applicant;
+(5) The issuing driver's licensing authority, number, and expiration date of each unexpired commercial motor vehicle operator's license or permit that has been issued to the applicant;

 (6) The nature and extent of the applicant's experience in the operation of motor vehicles, including the type of equipment (such as buses, trucks, truck tractors, semitrailers, full trailers, and pole trailers) which he/she has operated;